josephthomas08/bikesharing/README.md

 <img width="1320" alt="D3 4 Bike Utilization " src="https://user-images.githubusercontent.com/75267605/113325364-528c6c80-92e6-11eb-9faf-5051b306dc4b.png">

-The bike utization graphs gives us windows of oppotunites to tactfully enageg in bike maintatinance during least usage time lines.
+The bike utization graphs gives us windows of oppotunites to tactfully enagaging in bike maintatinance during least usage time lines.
 The opertaional cost will have major impact with right approach to maintenance by keeping the downttime of bikes to bare minimal.
 Preventive and corrective maintainance will depend on knowng the time span when the usage is less.

 We are assited well with Tableau in knowing the relevant Bikeid and zie of bubble to identify the usage and time our maintaince activty.